Academic Calendar 2025/26

 Practicum regulations

-Under the Criminal Records Review Act, a record check completed through the Criminal Records Review Program (CRRP) is required for post-secondary students working with children and vulnerable people as part of a practicum.
-Students are responsible for completing this process and for providing the payment; the School of Social Work and Human Services will provide details.
+Under the Criminal Records Review Act, a record check completed through the Criminal Records Review Program (CRRP) is required for post-secondary students working with children and vulnerable adults as part of a practicum.
+Students are responsible for completing this process and for providing payment; the School of Social Work and Human Services will provide details.

 Program requirements and continuance in program